 If you want to survive and thrive as a small business, your potential customers must be able to find you.
 You want to be at the top of relevant Google searches.
 Yelp reviews help achieve this.
 If you don’t know how to get Yelp reviews, don’t panic.
 You’re not alone.
-Jack My Rep is here to help.
+Matador Solutions is here to help.

 Here are a few easy steps you can take to make sure you aren’t out-reviewed by your competitors.
 Remember, you want to make it as easy as possible for your customer to choose you.
 Being proactive makes their decision easier.
 So let’s get to it!